robert-warneke/github-cards/README.md

 #### Optional Customization:

-3. Further customize the 'GitHub Repo Card' by defining a theme with the URL parameter `&theme=THEMENAME`.
+3. Further customize the 'GitHub Repo Card' by defining a theme with the URL parameter `&theme=THEMENAME`:

 ```md
 ![GitHub Repo Card](https://my-github-cards.vercel.app/api/github-repo-card?user=USERNAME&repo=REPOSITORY&theme=THEMENAME)
 ```

-4. Replace `THEMENAME` with a theme of your choice.
+4. Replace `THEMENAME` with the name of your selected theme.
+[Click here for a list of available themes!]()